 If you think you’re going to grow rapidly or incur high costs, for example, then you might opt for a managed cluster, or possibly even operate your own cluster.
 Managed services can save a lot of pain and agony in setting up and managing a cluster, however, this approach comes with an ongoing cost because you’re basically paying for a web service to be constantly running behind the scenes.
 That being said, if you’re going to be running a lot of data 24/7 or you anticipate doing that soon, you might want to consider taking on a little greater cost load upfront versus just integrating with something that meets your needs today.

-At the end of the day, there are truly a dizzying array of queue services, and there is no one-size-fits-all solution on the market.
-To select the best message queue for your application, adhere to these best practices:
+At the end of the day, there are truly a dizzying array of message queue services, and there is no one-size-fits-all solution on the market.